Commuters driving along I-95 between from Stafford County to Edsall Road in Fairfax County will have an Express Lane option by the end of 2014.

 The stretch of Express Lanes will be for vehicles with three or more passengers.
-Vehicles with fewer than three passengers can choose to pay a toll to use the lanes, or they can ride the general purpose lanes for free, said the governor's office.
+Vehicles with fewer than to use the lanes, or they can ride the general purpose lanes for free, said the governor's office.

 The project will also bring additional commuter parking lots along I-95.